Dates for the 2022 Battle of the Books will be announced and shared soon.

-- The Battle will be held on Saturday, May 2, 2020 in the Amphitheater at Chautauqua Institution.
+- The Battle will be held on [date to be determined] in the Amphitheater at Chautauqua Institution.
 The competition will begin at 2 p.m. and will last approximately three hours.

 - If accompanied by their coach, students may check in at the Amphitheater starting at 12 p.m.
 All other students may begin checking in at 1 p.m.
 All team members must be checked in by 1:45 p.m.
 Any students arriving after that time will be disqualified.

 - Signed participation forms and signed photo release forms are required for each coach and team member.
-They will be posted to chq.org/battleofthebooks and must be returned by March 23, 2020.
+They will be posted to chq.org/battleofthebooks and must be returned by [date to be determined].

 - Children not participating in the Battle must be accompanied at all times by an adult.
 Children are not permitted to roam the venue unattended.

 - The Battle consists of four rounds of questions.
 There will be a 15-minute break after round two.

 - Appropriate footwear must be worn so the floor is not damaged.
 Roller blades, skateboards, cleats, high heels, etc. are not allowed.
 Similarly, to avoid tripping hazards, costumes with feathers and other easily detachable decorative elements are discouraged.